sansajn/bullet-physics-starter/readme.md

 ## sample description

-Heard of the physics simulation in *Bullet* is world, world is a place where objects (bodies) can interact with each other and world itself through forces. *Bullet* workflow is simple, create world, fill it with some bodies, setup forces and run simulation for some amount of time.
+Heart of the physics simulation in *Bullet* is world, world is a place where objects (bodies) can interact with each other and world itself through forces. *Bullet* workflow is simple, create world, fill it with some bodies, setup forces and run simulation for some amount of time.

-Our [sample][Sample] works the same way, it creates world represented by [`btDiscreteDynamicsWorld`][World] object type this way
+Our sample [hello][Sample] works the same way, it creates world represented by [`btDiscreteDynamicsWorld`][World] object type this way

 ```c++
 btDiscreteDynamicsWorld world{&dispatcher, &pair_cache, &solver, &config};